NoroffFEU/development-platforms/mysql-case-study.md

 ## Introduction

 MySQL is a Relational Database Management System (RDBMS), based on Structured Query Language (SQL).
 MySQL was originally developed and released on 23rd of May in 1995 by the swedish company MySQL AB, founded by David Axmark, Allan Larsson and Michael Widenius.
-MySQL was in 2010 bought by Sun Microsystems (now Oracle Corporation).
+MySQL was in 2008 bought by Sun Microsystems (later acquired by Oracle Corporation in 2010).
 MySQL is an open-source software that runs on most operating systems (OS).

 ## Brief History